Diesel generator: Grid support

 Increasing use of banks of diesel generators (known as "diesel farms") is being made in Britain to balance the fluctuating output from renewable energy sources, such as wind farms.

-A similar system to Great Britain's Short Term Operating Reserve operates in France.
-It is known as EJP; at times of grid stress, special tariffs can mobilize at least 5 GW of diesel generating sets to become available.
-In this case, the diesels prime function is to feed power into the grid.
+A similar system to Great Britain's Short-Term Operating Reserve operates in France.
+It is known as EJP; at times of grid stress, special tariffs can mobilize at least 5 GW of diesel-generating sets to become available.
+In this case, the diesel's prime function is to feed power into the grid.

 During normal operation in synchronization with the electricity net, powerplants are governed with a five percent droop speed control.
-This means the full load speed is 100% and the no load-speed is 105%.
+This means the full load speed is 100% and the no-load speed is 105%.
 This is required for the stable operation of the net without hunting and dropouts of power plants.
 Normally the speed changes are minor.
 Adjustments in power output are made by slowly raising the droop curve by increasing the spring pressure on a centrifugal governor.
-Generally, this is a basic system requirement for all powerplants because the older and newer plants have to be compatible in response to the instantaneous changes in frequency without depending on outside communication.
+Generally, this is a basic system requirement for all power plants because the older and newer plants have to be compatible in response to the instantaneous changes in frequency without depending on outside communication.

 Cost of generating electricity

 Typical operating costs

-Fuel consumption is the major portion of diesel plant owning and operating cost for power applications, whereas capital cost is the primary concern for backup generators.
-Specific consumption varies, but a modern diesel plant will, at its near-optimal 65-70% loading, generate at least 3 kWh per litre (ca. 30% fuel efficiency ratio).
+Fuel consumption is the major portion of diesel plant owning and operating costs for power applications, whereas capital cost is the primary concern for backup generators.
+Specific consumption varies, but a modern diesel plant will, at its near-optimal 65-70% loading, generate at least 3 kWh per liter (ca. 30% fuel efficiency ratio).

 Generator sizing and rating

 Rating

 Generators must provide the anticipated power required reliably and without damage and this is achieved by the manufacturer giving one or more ratings to a specific generator set model.
 A specific model of a generator operated as a standby generator may only need to operate for a few hours per year, but the same model operated as a prime power generator must operate continuously.
 When running, the standby generator may be operated with a specified - e.g. 10% overload that can be tolerated for the expected short running time.
 The same model generator will carry a higher rating for standby service than it will for continuous duty.
 Manufacturers give each set a rating based on internationally agreed definitions.

-These standard rating definitions are designed to allow valid comparisons among manufacturers, prevent manufacturers from misrating their machines, and guide designers.
+These standard rating definitions are designed to allow valid comparisons among manufacturers, prevent manufacturers from miss rating their machines, and guide designers.